dataforseo/PythonClient/docs/BacklinksApi.md

-‌‌ This endpoint will provide you with a detailed overview of referring domains pointing to the target domain you specify. for more info please visit 'https://docs.dataforseo.com/v3/backlinks/referring_domains/live/?bash'
+‌‌ This endpoint will provide you with a detailed overview of referring domains pointing to the target you specify. for more info please visit 'https://docs.dataforseo.com/v3/backlinks/referring_domains/live/?bash'

 ### Example